Early access·Early access is open for the first cohort of coaches → Try Grove

 • Your practice is isolated from every other coach’s.

 Every piece of data is tied to your Practice and filtered at the database layer on every query.
-One coach can never read another coach’s clients, notes, or messages.
+One coach can never read another coach’s clients, notes, or messages, and no one outside the coaching relationship, including an employer who may be sponsoring the coaching, can see an individual client’s information.
 This is enforced in code, not just by a setting.

 • Encrypted in transit.